How Severely will COVID-19 Impact SUI Tax Rates?

 Other State Actions

-Other examples of state actions taken in response to the COVID-19 pandemic include:
+Other examples of state actions taken in response to the COVID-19 pandemic, for those states that have yet to issue their tax rates or are in the process of revising already issued rates, include:

 - Mississippi passed SB 3051 providing: